 Washington State is well know for it’s evergreen mountain views and open spaces.
 But, it is also a wonderful place to enjoy fall foliage.
 We haved searched for all the fall colors in Washington State and these are the best places to embrace autumn in all her glory.

-During the months of September to November, these special places become painted in the glorious crimsons, umbers, and goldenrods of fall.
-These are the best places to enjoy the colorful show.
+During the months of September to November, fall in Washington State shows off its colors in these special places that become painted in the glorious crimsons, umbers, and goldenrods.
+These are the best places to enjoy Mother Nature’s autumnal show.

 1. Mount Rainier National Park